theramiyer/blog/content/post/2021/is-teched-a-scam.md

 Also, schools work in the "open market".
 You have options available at your disposal.
 Schools maintain a track record of kinds, and have healthy open competition.
 A platform cannot trivialise the schooling system by showing some resemblance with teaching.

-I am not saying that WhiteHat Jr should not do business.
+I am not saying that the company should not do business.
 They are free to.
 And who knows, a couple of decades later, they might be a leader in the space.
 All that is beyond the point.
 We cannot apply the 'Do not ask how they got their first million' formula here.

 The subject of ethics is perhaps too complicated for words.